 The committee was professionally diverse, made up of physicians, nurse practitioners, and myself (a PA).
 While most of the committee members were physicians, the committee also contained two Nurse Practitioners and me (a PA).
 One of the Nurse Practitioners had a doctoral degree (DNP), while the other Nurse Practitioner and myself both had Master’s degrees.

 Throughout the committee meeting, I observed that the pharmaceutical company seemed to value the opinions of the Nurse Practitioner with her DNP quite highly.
-At one point, a meeting moderator even commented how lucky the pharmaceutical company was to have a doctorally trained NP on the committee to provide a leadership perspective from the nursing community.
+At one point, a meeting moderator even commented on how lucky the pharmaceutical company was to have a doctorally trained NP on the committee to provide a leadership perspective from the nursing community.

 This was my lightbulb moment.